 Microfiber hit the market about 15 years ago.
 But only until the last 5-7 years has it really taken hold to be the #1 choice of cloth among the cleanest facilities.
 Microfiber far outweighs the old cotton rag with a list of benefits: trapping dirt/germs, color coding, variety of options, reusable, etc. Microfiber is available in dust mops, wet mops, dusting/cleaning cloths, specialty dusters, and more.
+So, What is microfiber?
 Let’s take a closer look.

 Trapping Dirt and Germs